rickypang0219/rickypang0219.github.io/_posts/2023-04-11-random-walk.md

 ---

 # Introduction
 1D random walk is a discrete-time stochastics process.
-Although it's simple, its ideas and  applications are omnipresent in real-world application such as stock market.
+Although it's simple, its ideas and  generalizations are omnipresent in real-world application such as stock market.
 Besides, it is an example of [Markov Chain](https://en.wikipedia.org/wiki/Markov_chain) and [Martingale](https://en.wikipedia.org/wiki/Martingale_(probability_theory)) in some conditions.
 In this post, I will use Gambler ruin as an example to introduce 1D random walk, and then discuss its properties.